 This same exhibit, in fact-a 2017 CARRP training module-illustrates Plaintiffs' tactic of dismissing the most obvious context in a document in favor of highlighting a suggestive word or phrase that might support their assertion.
 Here, for example, Plaintiffs highlight the phrase "gut feeling" on a particular slide in the training module and use it for the proposition that, "NS Concerns often amount to nothing more than speculation, suspicion and profiling-not actual evidence."
 Pls' MSJ at 31.
-In actuality, the same slide advises that the "key is whether you can define the nature of the connection" and cautions that an "articulable link requires more than a gut feeling."
+In actuality, the same slide advises that the b.
+Eligibility Assessment/Internal Vetting.

 Pls' MSJ Ex.
 42 0159 (emph. added).